spectrochempy/spectrochempy/docs/devguide/contributing.rst

     @github-actions pre-commit

-on that pull request.
+On that pull request.
 This will trigger a workflow that will automatically correct the formatting errors.

 To automatically correct formatting errors on every commit you make, you can configure the pre-commit yourself.
 First, create a Python environment :ref:`environment